cchudzicki-ocw-testing/18.s096-iap-2022/content/pages/lecture-notes-and-readings.md

 - See e.g. these Stanford University's notes on [Sequential Convex Programming (PDF)](https://web.stanford.edu/class/ee364b/lectures/seq_notes.pdf) using trust regions (sec.
 2.2).
 - See 18.335 notes on [Quasi-Newton Optimization: Origin of the BFGS Update (PDF)](https://github.com/mitmath/18335/blob/spring21/notes/BFGS.pdf).
 - The fact that a quadratic optimization problem in a sphere has [strong duality](https://en.wikipedia.org/wiki/Strong_duality) and hence is efficiently solvable as discussed in section 5.2.4 of the [*Convex Optimization*](https://web.stanford.edu/~boyd/cvxbook/) by Boyd and Vandenberghe.
-- There has been a lot of work on [Hessian automatic computation](https://en.wikipedia.org/wiki/Hessian_automatic_differentiation), but for large-scale problems you can ultimately only compute Hessian–vector products efficiently in general, which are equivalent to a directional derivative of the gradient, and can be used e.g. for [Newton–Krylov methods](https://en.wikipedia.org/wiki/Newton%E2%80%93Krylov_method).
+- There has been a lot of work on [Hessian automatic computation](https://en.wikipedia.org/wiki/Hessian_automatic_differentiation), but for large-scale problems you can ultimately only compute Hessian-vector products efficiently in general, which are equivalent to a directional derivative of the gradient, and can be used e.g. for [Newton-Krylov methods](https://en.wikipedia.org/wiki/Newton%E2%80%93Krylov_method).

 ### Further Readings (Part 2):